Why WillScot Mobile Mini Holdings Corp. (WSC)’s Most Recent Report Reveals Some Hints About Its Future

 WSC’s Market Performance

-WSC stocks went up by 1.35% for the week, with a monthly jump of 16.67% and a quarterly performance of 14.32%, while its annual performance rate touched 102.06%.
-The volatility ratio for the week stands at 2.69% while the volatility levels for the past 30 days are set at 2.65% for WillScot Mobile Mini Holdings Corp..
-The simple moving average for the period of the last 20 days is 8.16% for WSC stocks with a simple moving average of 18.23% for the last 200 days.
+WSC stocks went down by -3.39% for the week, with a monthly jump of 5.39% and a quarterly performance of 9.01%, while its annual performance rate touched 88.08%.
+The volatility ratio for the week stands at 2.32% while the volatility levels for the past 30 days are set at 2.60% for WillScot Mobile Mini Holdings Corp..
+The simple moving average for the period of the last 20 days is 2.26% for WSC stocks with a simple moving average of 13.00% for the last 200 days.

 Analysts’ Opinion of WSC